relliott2016/Mapbox-Search-Navigation/README.md

-## MapboxNav

-A navigation application that combines aspects of the iOS Mapkit framework with the Mapbox Search and Navigation iOS SDKs.

 ## Features

 - Displays the current device location on a Satellite/Street style map, complete with street names and landmark annotations.